 13:00-14:30 Lunch served at Harmony of the Sea Restaurant.
 As the cruise departs towards Lan

-Ha Bay, absorb yourself in the beautiful scenery with amazing limestone surroundings
+Ha Bay, absorb yourself in the beautiful scenery with amazing limestone surroundings.
+Overnight in Lan Ha Bay.
+Accommodation: Capella Cruise.

 06:00-06:15 Welcome the energetic new day with Tai-chi Class on the deck and watch the sunrise at Ocean Sky Sundeck.